jppelteret/dealii-weak_forms/README.md

    orientated.
 The naive, explicit assembly algorithm becomes even more "interesting" when interface terms are introduced, and mesh adaptivity makes things even more tricky.

-   On the matter of correctness, when dealing with complex constitutive laws the automatic and symbolic differentiation capabilities built into deal.II might be useful, but are another aspect of the library that the user must become very familiar with before they can use them *correctly* and *effectively*.
+   On the matter of correctness, when dealing with complex constitutive laws the automatic and symbolic differentiation capabilities built into `deal.II` might be useful, but are another aspect of the library that the user must become very familiar with before they can use them *correctly* and *effectively*.

 - `Symbolic weak form library`:

-   In contrast, the `weak form` library allows one to write the weak form symbolically and the notion of "assembly" is taken care by the library, and only when requested.
-Each of the forms that are (compile-time) generated are, in fact, patterns for assembly (also known as integration kernels), and while these kernels describe how to perform the numerical computations, they simultaneous retain some text representation of their action.
-   So, if you like, you don't even need to do any assembly -- you could use this library simply to assess an implementation though ASCII or LaTeX output before doing anything computational with it.
-Or, if you have two formulations that are identical save for a few terms, then perhaps you could implement the one and then later add those few extra bilinear/linear forms to fully implement the second formulation.
+   In contrast, the `weak form` library allows one to write the weak form symbolically (perhaps even more "expressively", even closer to the (bi)linear notation that one might find in an academic paper).
+The notion of "assembly" is taken care by the library, and only when requested.
+Each of the forms that are (compile-time) generated are, in fact, patterns for assembly (also known as integration kernels), and while these kernels describe how to perform the numerical computations, they simultaneously retain some text representation of their action.
+So, if you like, you don't even need to do any assembly -- you could use this library, sans `Triangulation` or any other complexity, to first to assess an implementation though ASCII or LaTeX output before doing anything computational with it.
+Or, if you have two formulations that are identical save for a few terms, then perhaps you could implement the one and then later add those few extra bilinear/linear forms to fully implement the second formulation (as you would if you passed a matrix-vector system through two assembly functions).

    When you do pass the `assembler` some concrete classes to invoke assembly, it's action depends on the information passed to it.
 One `assembler` could form the full linear system, or just the system matrix or RHS vector.